 \subsection{Baseline Comparison}

-Existing work on safe autonomous landing (see Sec.~\ref{sec_related_work}) and recent comprehensive review studies~\cite{sssurvey,farajijalal2025safety} reveal a multitude of requirements for generic vision-based landing systems: A method should (1) operate without prior information about the landing zone to handle unknown and dynamic environments, (2) use metric information to size landing spots relative to UAV dimensions, (3) support different UAV sizes using lightweight sensors such as cameras instead of heavy, power-demanding LiDAR or radar, (4) prioritize human safety, and (5) be validated in sophisticated end-to-end field tests under real-world conditions.
-Table~\ref{tab_related_word} summarizes these requirements and shows that our proposed method is the first to meet all criteria.
-To the best of our knowledge, Safe2Ditch~\cite{safe2ditch} is the only method to present a complete system and report sophisticated field experiments.
-Thus, we use Safe2Ditch as a baseline, although it benefits from preselected landing sites as priors.
+Existing work on safe autonomous landing (Sec.~\ref{sec_related_work}) together with recent comprehensive surveys~\cite{sssurvey,farajijalal2025safety} identifies several fundamental requirements for practical vision-based landing systems.
+Such systems should (1) operate without prior information about candidate landing zones to enable deployment in unknown and dynamic environments, (2) estimate landing areas in metric units to account for different UAV dimensions, (3) rely on lightweight sensing modalities such as RGB cameras rather than heavier and more power-intensive sensors including LiDAR or radar, (4) explicitly prioritize human safety throughout the landing procedure, and (5) demonstrate complete end-to-end validation through real-world flight experiments.
+Table~\ref{tab_related_word} summarizes these requirements and shows that, to the best of our knowledge, our method is the first to satisfy all of them simultaneously.\\

-In simulation, failure rates are zero for our method and effectively zero for Safe2Ditch.
-In field tests, Safe2Ditch reports 1 failure in 16 trials due to misclassification, while our method reports 3 failures in 60 trials, caused by transient Pixhawk-Jetson communication issues independent of our method.
-Moreover, response latency measures the time from when a non-cooperative obstacle enters the landing zone until an intervention is triggered.
-Safe2Ditch~\cite{safe2ditch} reports this only as plots, so we digitize them.
-For both methods, we identically average simulations and field latencies.
-Fig.~\ref{fig_response_latency} shows that our method achieves substantially lower response latency, as we perform hardware-optimized semantic segmentation, whereas Safe2Ditch requires time-consuming multiple target tracking.
+Among existing approaches, Safe2Ditch~\cite{safe2ditch} is the only work that presents a complete autonomous landing system together with comprehensive field validation.
+We therefore consider it the strongest available baseline, despite relying on a database of pre-selected landing sites as prior information.
+This assumption fundamentally differs from our problem formulation, which deliberately avoids prior environmental knowledge to enable deployment in previously unseen environments.\\

+To evaluate responsiveness in dynamic environments, we compare the response latency, defined as the time between a non-cooperative obstacle entering the currently selected landing zone and the triggering of a safety intervention.
+This metric directly reflects the ability of a landing system to react to unforeseen hazards during the critical final landing phase, where delayed decisions reduce the available altitude and maneuvering time.
+Since Safe2Ditch reports response latencies only graphically, we digitize the published plots to recover the reported measurements.
+To ensure a fair comparison, we apply an identical aggregation procedure to both methods by averaging simulation results across scenarios containing one to ten non-cooperative obstacles and averaging field measurements across all reported flight altitudes.